Adam Alis: Bhayangkara

 After the Sriwijaya debacle, Adam in July 2018 found a spot in Liga 1 club Bhayangkara, which was based in his hometown of Jakarta.
 Bhayangkara won the 2017 Liga 1 title a few months before he joined.
 Adam Alis has played more games at Bhayangkara than any previous club and decided to relocate his family to the Central Java city of Solo after the club opted to move its base there in order to capture more fans than in Jakarta where most football enthusiasts support Persija.
 On 21 July 2018, Adam made his Bhayangkara debut in a 2–3 win over Bali United at Kapten I Wayan Dipta Stadium.
 Adam give assists a goal by Herman Dzumafo in Bhayangkara's 2–1 away win over PSIS Semarang on 13 August.
 Adam give two assists in Bhayangkara's 2–2 draw over PS Barito Putera on 22 September and give another two assists in a 2–0 win over Sriwijaya on 12 October.
 Adam became a regular starter for Bhayangkara under coach Simon McMenemy, and saw an improvement in his performances for the side in the number of matches.

 He scored his first goal for the side on 22 September 2019 in a 1–1 draw with Borneo.
 His form in November saw him score two further goals in win against Persipura Jayapura (1–3), and win against Arema (1–0).
 Adam, was named player of the month for November 2021.
 On 4 December, he scored the opening goal in a 3–0 over Persija Jakarta at PTIK Stadium.
 On 12 December, Adam scored equalizer in a 2–3 away win over Badak Lampung.
-He contributed with 27 league appearances and 5 goals during with Bhayangkara for 2019 season and only played 2 times for 2020 season because the league was officially discontinued due to the COVID-19 pandemic.
+He made 27 league appearances for Bhayangkara during the 2019 season scoring five goals; he only played twice in the 2020 season because the league was officially discontinued due to the COVID-19 pandemic.

 On 6 November 2021, Adam scored his first league goal of the 2021–22 season, opening the scoring in a 2–0 win over PSM Makassar, with the result, brought Bhayangkara to 1st place league table.
 On 2 December, he scored a brace for the club in a 2–0 away win against Persipura, with the result, securing Bhayangkara's position at the top of the league table.

 On 14 January 2022, he was involved in Bhayangkara's 2–3 win over Madura United, scoring a goal in the 73rd minute.
-During with Bhayangkara since 2018, he has scored a total of 9 goals, his slick performance as an attacking midfielder is often Paul Munster's first choice. in the 2021–2022 season, he appeared in 26 matches with a total time of 1.610 minutes and scored 4 goals.
+Playing for Bhayangkara since 2018, he has scored a total of nine goals, his slick performance as an attacking midfielder often Paul Munster's being first choice. in the 2021–2022 season, he appeared in 26 matches with a total time of 1.610 minutes and scored four goals.